Creating a Dependable Referral Protocol for Your Dental Practice

 Some examples of Information Out are:

-You may have noticed that I put dental insurance information on the Information Out example list, and are thinking that it is the patient’s responsibility to share it.
+You may have noticed that I included dental insurance information and are thinking that it is the patient’s responsibility to share it.
 I wholeheartedly agree!
 But, patients do not see it that way.
-They work harder to avoid producing their dental coverage for specialty offices than they would if they just handed over the stinkin card that I know is in their wallet.
+They work very hard to avoid handing over that stinkin insurance ID card.
+(That I know is in their wallet!).
 I’ve pondered this for years wondering WHAT IS THEIR PROBLEM?!
-The only way I have their dental insurance information is because they gave it to me.
+There’s no way they don’t have their dental coverage information because the only way I have it is because they gave it to me.

 I have two theories as to why they want the referring office to share their dental insurance information: